PuppyPi/datashets-java-google-sheets/README.md

-# richdatashets-live-google-sheets-java
+# richsheets-live-google-sheets-java
-A connector for Richdatashets to Google Sheets (in Java)
+A connector for Richsheets to Google Sheets (in Java)